inigo-llc/guides/development/README.md

 # Starting a project
 Add when you do this.

-# Hopping on an existing project
+# Joining an existing project

 - [ ] Clone the Git Repository
 - [ ] Install Dependencies